berybox/KEC/MANUAL.md

 -->

 ## Introduction
-KEC *(short for K-mer exclusion by crossreference)* was designed to search for unique DNA / RNA / amino acid sequences in large datasets.
+KEC *(short for K-mer exclusion by cross reference)* was designed to search for unique DNA / RNA / amino acid sequences in large datasets.
 The original aim was to find unique sites to design (PCR / LAMP etc.) primers for specific detection of bacteria.
-It takes **target** and **non-target** genomes and by crossreferencing of the respective K-mers it reconstructs sequences that are unique for **target** genome(s).
+It takes **target** and **non-target** genomes and by cross referencing of the respective K-mers it reconstructs sequences that are unique for **target** genome(s).
 Good quality input data (e.g. well assembled genomes) should be used for satisfactory results.

-The puropose of this software is to quickly and easily find uniqe sequences for further use.
+The purpose of this software is to quickly and easily find unique sequences for further use.
 Although possible use cases are not limited, no assumptions outside this scope should be made.
 For example, the software does not provide any means to assemble short sequencing reads to larger sequences or considers any biological context of the sequence.

 ## Principle of operation
 In general, KEC is designed to use **target** and **non-target** genomes to find unique sequences in **target**.
-The principle of KEC algorithm can be devided into 3 main stages: **K-mer creation**, **crossreferencing of the K-mers** and **merging surviving K-mers into longer sequences**.
+The principle of KEC algorithm can be divided into 3 main stages: **K-mer creation**, **cross referencing of the K-mers** and **merging surviving K-mers into longer sequences**.

 In the first stage all input sequences (both target and non-target) are used to create K-mers by sliding windows approach.